magento/merchdocs/src/sales/credit-memo-create.md

 1. Find the order in the grid, and click **View**.

    ![]({% link images/images-ee/orders-grid.png %}){: .zoom}
-   _Orders grid_
+   _Orders Grid_{:.ee-only}

-1. If the _Credit Memo_ button is visible in the button bar, do one of the following:
+1. If the Credit Memo button is visible in the button bar, do one of the following:

    - To issue an `offline` refund, go to step #6.
    - To issue an `online` refund, continue with step #4.